Torres1982/WiproRegistrationApp/README.md

 ### Future improvements based on the feedback:

 A) First review/feedback (18th April 2019):
 1. Replace the Linear Layout with Constraint Layout.
+UPDATED
 2. Move the validation methods to a Validation Utility Class.
+UPDATED
 3. Add Second Activity and Activility Life Cycle overriden methods with log messages.
+UPDATED
 4. Write Unit Tests for validation methods.
+UPDATED

+### Updated Theory Questions:
+1. Why do Android have multiple build.gradle files?
+ANSWERED
+2. The difference between a Simulator and Emulator in Android?
+ANSWERED
+3. Accessing static and non-static methods.
+ANSWERED
+4. What is a Group Views in Constraint Layout?
+ANSWERED
+5. Does the Android device store all of the mipmap icons (all different resolutions) or it only keeps the ones that it supports?
+ANSWERED